-The upper bound of the triangle is generated from projections made by this applet, and is consistent with carbon emissions assumed under the RCP8.5 'worst case' scenario (IPCC2013).
-The lower bound aims to reduce carbon emissions to 5 Gt per year by 2100, and roughly follows the RCP4.5 scenario (IPCC2013).
-The triangle between these two bounds is divided into individual wedges, each corresponding to a decrease in the annual emission rate of 2 Gt per year by 2100.
+The triangle between these two bounds is divided into individual wedges, each corresponding to a decrease in the annual emission rate of about 2 Gt per year by 2100.

 The concept of 'carbon stabilization wedges' was initially developed by the Carbon mitigation Initiative (CMI) and has been expanded and updated in this applet.
 Historical carbon emission data was taken from the U.S. Department of Energy (Boden).

 The Reality Check indicator is not intended to be a quantitative measure of any sort.
 Rather, the Reality Check is meant to be a subjective, qualitative indicator to keep the user within the realm of possibility.

 This display demonstrates the estimated impacts that the projected carbon dioxide emissions will have on the climate.
 The green circle on the display represents values for each impact that are considered a reasonable boundary to stay within.
 The red circle on the display indicates a high boundary for each impact that should be avoided, as it may cause other problems in other earth systems.

 The dashed line for each impact represents the present value for each impact.